Haseeb-U/FormIt/README.md

 # FormIt

-FormIt is a comprehensive project designed to simplify and streamline form creation, management, and data collection for web applications.
+FormIt is a comprehensive project designed to simplify and streamline form creation, management, and data collection.
 This README provides an overview of the project, its features, and a step-by-step guide to set up and run FormIt on your local device.

 ---